floriandejonckheere/thalariond/README.md

 ### Production

 Docker and docker-compose are used in the deployment process.
-The environment variables `$SKIP_MIGRATE` and `$SKIP_PRECOMPILE` can be used to skip migrations and asset precompilation respectively.
+The environment variables `$SKIP_MIGRATE` can be used to skip database migrations.
+Don't forget to allow your webserver to serve the static assets.

 ```
-$ docker-compose up
+# docker-compose up
+# chown -R www-data:www-data /var/lib/docker/volumes/thalariond_assets/_data
 ```

 Assets are persisted to disk using Docker volumes.
 Don't forget to create a read-only PostgreSQL account for the Musicbrainz database.